alangixxer/qldb-simulation-tool/README.md

 ### 4. Run a second test.

-To run a second test, head on over the CloudFormation from the AWS console search bar.
+To run a second test, head on over **CloudFormation** from the AWS console search bar.

 ![default](IMAGES/cloudformation-search.png)

-Click on the stack name created in the first section.
+Click on the **stack name** created in the first section.

 ![default](IMAGES/cloudformation-stack.png)

-Now select update.
+Now select **update**.

 ![default](IMAGES/cloudformation-update.png)

-In the Prerequisite - Prepare template block, select "Use current template" and then "Next".
+In the Prerequisite - Prepare template block, select "Use current template" and then **Next**.

 ![default](IMAGES/cloudformation-use.png)

-In the Required Parameters section, insert the QLDB Ledger name and add a suffix.
+In the Required Parameters section, insert the "QLDB Ledger name" and add a "suffix".

 ![default](IMAGES/cloudformation-update-params.png)

-Click on next.
+Click on **next**.

 <img src="IMAGES/cloudformation-next.png" width="300" >

-Click on next again.
+Click on **next** again.

 <img src="IMAGES/cloudformation-next.png" width="300" >

-In the Capabilities section, check "I acknowledge that AWS CloudFormation might create IAM resources."
+In the **Capabilities** section, check "I acknowledge that AWS CloudFormation might create IAM resources."

 ![default](IMAGES/capabilities-section.png)

-Now click Update stack and the test will automatically start.
+Now click **Update stack** and the test will automatically start.

 <img src="IMAGES/cloudformation-update-start.png" width="400" >

-**Note** The test will only start if the previous test has completed.
+**Note** The new test will only start if the previous test has completed.

 License
 ----